 As tobacco taxes have risen, so has tax evasion.
 Tax-induced smuggling has become so widespread that it undermines both the revenue and health goals of higher cigarette taxes, while producing unintended consequences for Irish society as a whole, such as criminal activity and negative impacts on small businesses.

-Particularly with Brexit looming, a 2018 survey conducted by Retailers Against Smuggling has shown that retailers in the border counties are 63% more concerned about the impact of smuggling and illicit trade in their communities than they were a year ago.
+Particularly with the full impact of Brexit looming, a 2018 survey conducted by Retailers Against Smuggling has shown that retailers in the border counties are 63% more concerned about the impact of smuggling and illicit trade in their communities than they were a year ago.

 (Average price for package of 20 cigarettes – figures for 2018)